aihsanbozaci/aihsanbozaci/README.md

 <h2 align="left">I'm Ahmet İhsan Bozacı, computer programmer.</h2>

 <h3 align="left"> Full-Stack web developer and currently learning new technologies about it as always.
-I am currently working full time in a company. </h3>
+I am currently working full time in a company.
+Unfortunately they're not using GitHub. </h3>

 ###